stefanbesler/twingrind/README.md

 Currently this is work in progress, but the general idea is as follows

-1. provide a simple profiler-library anyone can add to their application (not started)
+1. provide a simple profiler-library anyone can add to their application (ProfilerLib Twincat library)
 2. add function calls that are used for stack reconstruction for all methods in a given application. ( > profiler_guards.py )
 3. provide a script that triggers a profile measurement and then reads the callstack via ADS.
 The callstack is then stored on disk for later usage ( > read_profile.py )
-4. provide a script that reads a callstack (created by 3.) from disk and converts it to the callgrind profile format, version 1 (http://kcachegrind.sourceforge.net/html/CallgrindFormat.html)
+4. provide a script that reads a callstack (created by 3.) from disk and converts it to the callgrind profile format, version 1 (http://kcachegrind.sourceforge.net/html/CallgrindFormat.html) (reconstruct.py)

 The profile can then be visualized by qcachegrind.